On this page

 Serverless instances don't currently support the Atlas features listed below.
 If you require these capabilities, please use a dedicated cluster.

 MongoDB plans to add support for more configurations and actions on serverless instances over time.
-A checkmark below indicates that MongoDB plans to support the feature for serverless instances in the future.
+Footnotes indicate that MongoDB plans to support the feature for serverless instances in the future.

 This value includes the number of bytes of all uncompressed BSON documents stored in all collections, plus the bytes stored in their associated indexes.